Spectral evidence of a ghostly transition: Theory of NMR 1/T_1 relaxation in a quantum spin nematic in applied magnetic field: Acknowledgments

-{\it Acknowledgments.} We are grateful to Pietro Carretta, Tsutomu Momoi, Kazuhiro Nawa, Karlo Penc and Masashi Takigawa for enlightening discussions.
-This research was supported under EPSRC grants EP/C539974/1 and EP/G031460/1
+The authors are pleased to acknowledge enlightening discussions with Pietro Carretta, Tsutomu Momoi, Kazuhiro Nawa, Karlo Penc, Masashi Takigawa and Hiroaki Ueda.
+This work was supported by the Theory of Quantum Matter Unit of the Okinawa Institute of Science and Technology Graduate University, by EPSRC Fellowship and by EPSRC grants EP/C539974/1 and EP/G031460/1